raziawong/p3-foliaging/README.md

 3. [Visual Studio Code](https://code.visualstudio.com/) for code editing
 4. [Heroku](https://www.heroku.com/) for deployment of Express server
 5. [Netlify](https://www.netlify.com/) for deployment of React app

+### Images and Logos
+1. Logo used is a composition of a vector downloaded from [Freepik](https://www.freepik.com/vectors/logo-pack) and edited online to place border and font
+2. Background image used in Admin panel is downloaded from [Freepik](https://www.freepik.com/free-vector/hand-drawn-minimal-background_15364643.htm)
+3. Background image used in Login and Register in React is downloaded from [Freepik](https://www.freepik.com/free-vector/collection-social-media-templates-with-fluid-shapes-brown-orange-blue_17339743.htm)
+4. Banner background image used in React is downloaded from [Vecteezy](https://www.vecteezy.com/vector-art/6873801-abstract-modern-poster-tropical-leaves-with-shapes-printable)
+5. All plants and supplies images are from [Noah Garden Center](https://www.noahgardencentre.com.sg/)
+6. All planters images are from [fortytwo](https://www.fortytwo.sg/home-decor-lifestyle/vases.html)
+7. Header background image is generated using [Svg Wave](https://svgwave.in/)

 ### Other Attributions
 1. [Paul Chor](https://github.com/kunxin-chor) for all his guidance and using his tutorials as references for the codes